 Jan graduated from the University College of the Cariboo's Animal Health Technology program in 1996.
 After graduation she worked with Dr. Dennis Jackson at the Granville Island Veterinary Hospital.
 In 1998 she expanded her horizons to Port Coquitlam, joining the team at the Shaughnessy Veterinary Hospital.
 A few years ago, Jan discovered a flair for teaching, and is an instructor at the VOAC program at Douglas College.
 The experience allows Jan to share her enthusiasm for this amazing industry with both her co-workers at the clinic and the great students at Douglas College.

-Jan has a passion for all things furred and four-legged; her own family includes her canine gardening companion named Deeks, her 3 cats and her guinea pigs.
+Jan has a passion for all things furred and four-legged; her own family includes her canine gardening companion named Deeks, her kitties and her guinea pigs.

 Jenn is a long time resident of Port Coquitlam who has recently set up roots in Maple Ridge with her husband Jeremy and their new baby girl Kiana.
 After a couple of years of College she travelled to Australia for a year where she toured the country like many other backpackers from all over the world.
 Jenn has always had a lifelong love of animals so when she returned from Australia she went back to school where she completed the Animal Health Technology program at Douglas College and has been part of our team since April 2007.